masdot/masdot/README.md

 ### I'm a student and interested in web and app development and data science!

-- 🔭 I’m currently working on the [CDA Corona-Data-Project](#repo-link)
+- 🔭 I’m currently working on the [CDA Corona-Data-Project]
-- 👯 I’m looking to collaborate on with other devs to improve the CDA Corona-Data-Project (Open-Source)
+- 👯 I’m looking to collaborate on with other devs to improve the CDA Corona-Data-Project
 - ☕ Nothing beats a good cup of coffee or a good wine 🍷

 <hr/>